-Roofing including roof space

-Repair category 2

-Notes Some cracked and misaligned slates noted.
+Roofing including roof space Repair category 2 Notes We have been advised by the seller that the roof is checked annually and repairs carried out as required and further documentation of this can be sought prior to purchase.
 The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
-The flat roof section has a limited life only and will require regular maintenance and eventual renewal.
+Damp staining was evident within the roof space to the sarking boards and we would recommend that this is investigated further and repaired as necessary.
+Evidence of leakage to the skylight and this should be made good along with repairs to any associated defects.